XorTroll/fsp-usb/README.md

 This sysmodule was going to be part of Atmosphere, but due to lack of motivation I stopped working on it for several months.

-THis is an attempt to port the old code and to fix possible bugs it had, and is still a work-in-progress.
+This is an attempt to port the old code and to fix possible bugs it had, and is still a work-in-progress.

 ## Service